101 Unhealthiest Habits on the Planet

 Sports drinks are not health food.
 Brands like Gatorade and Powerade contain the equivalent of 8 teaspoons of added sugar, along with sodium.
 Too much of either in your diet can cause high blood pressure, says Morton Tavel, MD, clinical professor emeritus at the Indiana University School of Medicine and author of Health Tips, Myths and Tricks: A Physician's Advice.
 "Unless someone is exercising or competing in a sporting event for longer than 90 minutes, there is no reason to drink something with excess sugar and electrolytes," he adds.

-Recommendation: "Even if you are an athlete and regularly exercise, I would not recommend sports drinks at any time other than when you are actually in the middle of exercising," says Tavel.
+The Remedy Rx: "Even if you are an athlete and regularly exercise, I would not recommend sports drinks at any time other than when you are actually in the middle of exercising," says Tavel.
 "Go for just water and maybe a quick, bite-sized snack like fruit or nuts."

 You're Ordering ED Drugs From Online Pharmacies